 This commercial aired in 1993 in the Texas market.
 It was a last ditch effort to capitalize on free membership.

-In Houston the first warehouse chain to enter the city was GEMCO who opened five stores in the early 70s.
-After experiencing issues Wal-Mart purchased 3 GEMCO locations to reopen as Sam’s Club, the other two were sold to Fiesta.
-Sam’s would continue unabated until 1992 when multiple warehouse chains expressed interest in expanding into Houston.
-These chains were Price Club (which would eventually merge into Costco), Costco, and of course Pace Membership.
-The Houston Chronicle stated that there was only one warehouse chain not interested in moving into Texas, BJ’s Wholesale who still only operates East of the Mississippi.
+Houston’s first experience with a warehouse chain was Gemco who opened five stores here in the early 70s.
+After experiencing issues Gemco sold 3 locations to Wal-Mart to convert to Sam’s Club, with the others sold to Fiesta.
+Sam’s would continue expanding in Houston unabated until 1992 when multiple warehouse chains expressed interest in expanding into Houston.
+These chains were Price Club who would build a location on I-10 and, Costco who would not come to Houston, and of course Pace Membership.

 Another store was opened at 8715 West Loop South.
 This was in another Kmart owned center.
 However, rather than the Power Center this location was simply a Builder’s Square and Pace Warehouse in close proximity.
 The buildings were not connected and the stores around the shopping center were leased to various tenants, mostly restaurants.
-The Builder’s Square location was eventually demolished for a Lowe’s.
-After Pace’s failure, the building sat vacant for many years.
-It would eventually be subdivided and split among multiple tenants.
+The Builder’s Square location was originally Children’s Palace’s and was purchased by Kmart during bankruptcy.
+While Builder’s Square reused the original building It would be eventually demolished for Lowe’s.
+As for Pace’s after their exit from Houston, the building sat vacant for many years.
+Finally being subdivided and split among multiple tenants.
 The first to move in was Hobby Lobby in 1997, with Mars Music following shortly after.

 |10251 North Fwy, Houston, TX||Building now used by "The Dump"|

 |8715 West Loop S Houston, TX||Building now subdivided by K&G and Hobby Lobby|